algermissen/algermissen.github.com/_posts/2019-03-02-rest-design-essentials.md

 ---
 layout: post
-title: "Go Bookmarks"
+title: "REST Design Essentials"
-description: "A collection of references for Go programming"
+description: "A collection of resources that discuss essential REST design patterns"
-category: "go"
+category: "rest"
-excerpt: This is my collection of references I found especially useful to understand idiomatic solutions to various design problems and Go internals.
+excerpt: This is a collection of references that discuss elegant or interesting RESTful solutions to specific problems.
 ---
 {% include JB/setup %}